pantheon-systems/documentation/source/docs/articles/sites/code/cron.md

 ## Managing Cron

-Cron can be managed via Drupal's admin interface at _admin/system/config/cron_.
+Cron can be managed via Drupal's admin interface at `admin/system/config/cron`.

 There are a couple of ways to interact with cron on Pantheon.
 One way is to execute cron manually from the Drupal admin interface.

 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/73173)

-Clicking "Run cron" will run all scheduled tasks.
+Clicking **Run cron** will run all scheduled tasks.

 ![Click Run Cron](https://www.getpantheon.com/sites/default/files/docs/desk_images/73176)